Pulitzer Prize Fiction Winner

 Summary

-In Reconstruction-era Alabama, former Confederate officer Colonel Miltiades Vaiden schemes his way from genteel poverty to commercial power by exploiting the racial and economic chaos of the post-war South.
+In Reconstruction era Alabama, former Confederate officer Colonel Miltiades Vaiden schemes his way from genteel poverty to commercial power by exploiting the racial and economic chaos of the postwar South.
 Stribling writes with a journalist's eye for institutional corruption, examining how violence, debt, and white supremacy shaped the region's new order.
-The book is unsparing in its portrait of Southern self-deception and the human costs of "redemption" politics.
+The book offers an unsparing portrait of Southern self deception and the human costs of "redemption" politics.

 Historical Context & Significance

 The middle book of Stribling's trilogy examining the South's transformation after the Civil War.
-Though largely forgotten today, it was praised for its unflinching look at Southern racism and economic exploitation.
+Though largely forgotten today, it won praise for its unflinching look at Southern racism and economic exploitation.